-The risk of falls increases for seniors once winter sets in.
+A senior’s fall risk increases once winter sets in.
 Winter falls also have a higher chance of leading to a traumatic injury and death, according to an article from the Mayo Clinic.
 Even something as simple as going to the mailbox or taking out the garbage becomes more treacherous in winter!

 To help you stay safe, here are some winter fall prevention tips for seniors:

 - Don’t go out if you don’t have to.

 - Slow down and give yourself extra time.